igoracmelo/anyflix/README.md

 # Known issues

-Some audio and video codecs are not supported.
+Some audio and video codecs are not supported on browsers, but most will work on MPV.
-I'm trying to find a way to transcode it "on demand" without needing HLS or similar solutions, but I think I will end up needing it.
+I'm trying to find a way to transcode it "on demand" without needing HLS or similar solutions, but I think I will end up needing it, or just giving up on supporting these codecs and force you to use MPV.

 # TODO
 - [X] stream torrent video using HTTP range requests